SebaSilC/azure-conditional-access-mfa/README.md

    - Created a security group MFA-Required-Users and assigned Alice and Bob as members.

 2. Conditional Access Policy
-   - Navigated to Azure AD → Security → Conditional Access.
+   - Navigated to Microsoft Entra ID → Security → Conditional Access.
    - Created a policy Require MFA for MFA-Required-Users.
    - Targeted the MFA-Required-Users group.
    - Applied to All cloud apps.